Over the last few years, the original acoustic drum set has evolved to meet our different needs.

-Although many beginners seem to get these products, this certainly the model that professional and more advanced drummers use when they can't access a real drum set for whatever reason.
+Although many beginners seem to get these products, this is certainly the model that professional and more advanced drummers use when they can't access a real drum set for whatever reason.

 Here is a great video overview outlining all the features:

 - Touch Sensitivity